pravega/pravega/documentation/src/docs/deployment/deployment.md

 - Zookeeper 3.6.1
 - Bookkeeper 4.9.2

+Any version onwards from these versions can be used.
 These versions are also used by [zookeeper-operator](https://github.com/pravega/zookeeper-operator) and [bookkeeper-operator](https://github.com/pravega/bookkeeper-operator)
 For more details on the prerequisites and recommended configuration options for bookkeeper see the [Manual Install Guide](manual-install.md).

 ## Installation